 Sometimes financial abuse begins slowly and builds over time.
 It is also hard to tell from the outside looking in whether someone is in a financially abusive relationship.

 There is no “typical” victim of financial abuse.
-Anyone can fall victim to financial abuse, regardless of their gender, race, income, education level, or job status.
+Anyone can fall victim to financial abuse, regardless of gender, race, income, education level, or job status.

 This type of abuse goes way beyond just withholding money.
 Below are some signs of financial abuse to look for, in both your own relationship and in those of your friends and family.
 Some signs that could indicate this type of abuse include: